R3DActual/PayTime/README.md

 # PayTime

-PayTime is a plugin for [SpigotMC](https://www.spigotmc.org/) that allows players to pay to change the time in their world.
-With PayTime, players can use in-game currency to change the time to day or night, providing a unique gameplay experience for your server.
+PayTime is a plugin for [SpigotMC](https://www.spigotmc.org/) that allows players to pay to change the time or weather in their world.
+With PayTime, players can use in-game currency to change the time to day or night or weather to storm or clear, providing a unique gameplay experience for your server.

 ## Features